30 de Febrero

 The album was preceded by the release of four singles.
 The first, "100 Años" featuring Prince Royce was released 13 October 2017.
 In November 2017, The second single, "No Pasa Nada", was released on 8 March 2018.
 The other singles released were, "Eso No Va a Suceder" and "¿Qué Me Faltó?".
 Ha*Ash released six lyric; "Ojalá", "30 de Febrero" and "Eso No Va a Suceder".
 The 4th, 5th and 6th lyric videos came out on 1 December, which were "Paleta", "No Pasa Nada", and "Llueve Sobre Mojado", which were all released on the same day as the album.

 To promote the album, the band embarked on Gira 100 años contigo, which began at the Quinta Vergara Amphitheater in Viña del Mar, Chile on 24 February 2018.
-Footage from the concert at the Auditorio Nacional in Mexico were recorded and i will released on a CD/DVD, entitled Ha*Ash: En Vivo, in 2019.
+Footage from the concert at the Auditorio Nacional in Mexico was recorded and released on a CD/DVD, entitled Ha*Ash: En Vivo, in 2019.

 Background and production

-The follow up to Primera Fila: Hecho Realidad, the album introduces new genres to the duo.
+The follow-up to Primera Fila: Hecho Realidad, the album introduces new genres to the duo.
 On 13 January 2018 it was confirmed that Ha*Ash will be holding concerts for their new recent album.
 They will perform once again at the Auditorio Josefa Ortiz de Dominguez on 27 April 2018.
 They will set to tour in March 2018 for their tour as well.
-The lead single "100 Años" with Prince Royce; marks the first time the duo dwells into the genre of reggaeton and urban music.
+The lead single "100 Años" with Prince Royce; marks the first time the duo delves into the genre of reggaeton and urban music.
 Ha*Ash assumed an integral role in the album's production and collaborated with several producers including George Noriega, Matt Rad, Joe London and Edgar Barrera.
 The album, like Ha*Ash' previous records, contains many different genres of music, including rhythms closer urban beats.